 Focus on health and the value of well-being will be one of the pandemic's legacies.
 That is why 2020 was only the beginning of implementing or evaluating mental health policies.
 In 2021, we will see a rise in employee well-being apps, surveys, and training, turning this into one of its principal recruiting trends.

 The aftermaths of COVID-19 will continue to plague our world and workplaces even when we step into 2021.
 The economy will continue being erratic, and companies will have to ensure that they can respond to the new, hectic realm.
-It is why workforce planning will be essential, and recruiters will implement digital tools that will analyze if every process is optimized.
+It is why workforce planning will be essential and added to the list of new recruiting trends, and recruiters will implement digital tools that will analyze if every process is optimized.

-Companies who work on employee engagement will grow its revenues up to 2.5 times more than their competitors.
-But keeping workers connected and engaged in the new remote setting is a challenge, which is why recruiters will have to reinvent employee experience and adjust it to the new realm.
+Another trend from the draft of recruiting trends is reinventing employer experience.
+Companies that work on employee engagement will grow their revenues up to 2.5 times more than their competitors.
+But keeping workers connected and engaged in the new remote setting is a challenge.
+And this is why recruiters will have to reinvent employee experience and adjust it to the new realm.

-Just like the DE&I values will become a more intense recruiting trend, so will the need to make workplaces pleasant and eliminate toxic behavior and bullying.
+Just like the DE&I values will become one of the more intense recruiting trends.
+So will the need to make workplaces pleasant and eliminate toxic behaviour and bullying.
 It is why it will be essential to develop and nurture ethical leadership that doesn't tolerate dubious remarks nepotism or harmful conduct.